Census geographic units of Canada: Census divisions

-In almost all such cases, the division in question was formerly a single unit of the standard type, which was divided into multiple units by its province after the 2001 Canadian census.
+According to Statistics Canada, Census divisions "are intermediate geographic areas between the province/territory level and the municipality (census subdivision)."
+In six provinces, they are legislated groupings of adjacent census subdivisions (municipalities or municipal equivalents) that share in regional planning and management of certain services such as emergency response.
+In four provinces and all three territories, legislation for equivalent intermediate geographic areas do not exist.
+Statistics Canada therefore collaborates with the four provinces and three territories in the creation of statistical equivalents.
+Classifications of census divisions includes county, district, district municipality, region, regional county municipality, regional district, regional municipality, territory, territory equivalent, united counties, and simply census divisions.

 Census consolidated subdivisions

 A census consolidated subdivision is a geographic unit between census division and census subdivision.
 It is a combination of adjacent census subdivisions typically consisting of larger, more rural census subdivisions and smaller, more densely populated census subdivisions.

 Census subdivisions

 Census subdivisions generally correspond to the municipalities of Canada, as determined by provincial and territorial legislation.
 They can also correspond to area which are deemed to be equivalents to municipalities for statistical reporting purposes, such as Indian reserves, Indian settlements, and unorganized territories where municipal level government may not exist.
 Statistics Canada has created census subdivisions in cooperation with the provinces of British Columbia, Newfoundland and Labrador, and Nova Scotia as equivalents for municipalities.
 The Indian reserve and Indian settlement census subdivisions are determined according to criteria established by Indigenous and Northern Affairs Canada.